-At the end of the first year the student, in consultation with art faculty and the Career Services Office, will define a specific goal for continued study.
-This plan of study will include a statement of purpose and a set of art courses to be taken, as well as liberal art and business courses that will support his or her goals.
+At the end of the first year, the student, in consultation with art faculty and the Career Services Office, will define a specific goal for continued study.
+This plan of study will include a statement of purpose and a set of art courses to be taken, as well as liberal arts and business courses that will support their goals.

-The individual student plan of study will be reviewed and approved by the student's faculty advisor, Art Department Chair, and the Vice President for Academic Affairs no later than the beginning of the fourth semester or completion of 45 hours of undergraduate study.
+The individual student plan of study will be reviewed and approved by the student's faculty advisor and the department chair no later than the beginning of the fourth semester or completion of 45 hours of undergraduate study.